Can I Live In Japan If I Buy A House There? Residency Rules

 Can foreigners buy property in Japan?

-There are no legal restrictions when it comes to buying a house.
-As long as you have enough money to afford one, then you're all good.
+In most cases, however, as long as you have enough money to afford the property, then you're all good.

 How to stay in Japan when you own property there